 Venezuelan security forces routinely use tear gas and rubber bullets to suppress protesters.
 In 2016, Maduro responded to massive demonstrations involving over 6 million Venezuelans by banning street protests, which led to over 130 deaths and almost 5,000 arrests.
 In 2017, United Nations Human Rights officials were not allowed into the country during an investigation of over 120 deaths that could have been related to government forces.

 Many protests have been in response to government attempts to consolidate power.
 In 2015, the opposition party gained a two-thirds majority in Venezuela’s congress, the National Assembly.
 President Maduro then stripped the congress of its constitutional powers and replaced it with a Constituent Assembly packed with legislators loyal to Maduro’s regime.
-Maduro also declared the assembly’s Supreme Court appointments illegal, and replaced the Supreme Court with a parallel Supreme Tribunal of Justice, also packed with new magistrates that Maduro trusted.
+Maduro also declared the assembly’s Supreme Court appointments illegal and replaced the Supreme Court with a parallel Supreme Tribunal of Justice, packed with new magistrates that Maduro trusted.

 “Free and Fair Elections”